Fire Protection Association

-The Fire Protection Association is the UK's National Fire Safety Organisation according to their own website but this is not an official title Established in 1946, it specializes in spreading awareness about wildfire.
+The Fire Protection Association is the National Fire Safety Organisation for the United Kingdom.
+Established in 1946, it specializes in spreading awareness about wildfire.
 It offers education and training, a fire risk assessment service, a nationwide risk management survey service for insurers, and a membership journal (Fire Risk Management).

 History

 In 1880, the UK insurance industry, represented by the British Insurance Association (now the Association of British Insurers), formed the Fire Offices Committee (FOC) for the purposes of insurance tariff setting and technical support, and the Fire Protection Association (FPA) for information dissemination.

-In 1935, the FOC set up a test laboratory on the outskirts of London at Borehamwood, which at the start of World War II was taken over by the government as the Fire Research Station (FRS), with the FOC’s technical department being represented by a combined group called the Joint Fire Research Organisation (JFRO).
+In 1935, the FOC set up a test laboratory on the outskirts of London at Borehamwood, which at the start of World War II was taken over by the government as the Fire Research Station (FRS), with the FOC's technical department being represented by a combined group called the Joint Fire Research Organisation (JFRO).

-In the early 1980s, aided by the ABI, there was a parting of the ways to address the often incompatible issues of ‘life safety’ versus ‘business and property protection’, and the technical arm of FOC formed the Fire Insurer’s Research and Testing Organisation (FIRTO).
+In the early 1980s, aided by the ABI, there was a parting of the ways to address the often incompatible issues of 'life safety' versus 'business and property protection', and the technical arm of FOC formed the Fire Insurer's Research and Testing Organisation (FIRTO).
 FRS remained a government organisation until it was absorbed into the Building Research Establishment (BRE).

 In 1984, FIRTO combined with the FOC technical department, FPA, and the Insurers Technical Bureau (ITB) to form the Loss Prevention Council (LPC) which later went on to develop a certification body called the Loss Prevention Certification Board (LPCB).
 In 1999, UK insurers sold LPC Laboratories and LPCB to BRE, retaining the Fire Protection Association which relocated to offices at Blackfriars in London.
-Many of FPA’s current staff have over the years worked for a number of the aforementioned organisations.
+Many of FPA's current staff have over the years worked for a number of the aforementioned organisations.

-With its roots firmly in the insurance sector, one of FPA’s primary roles is to encourage convergence of government (life safety) and insurer (life safety and business and property protection) fire protection perspectives.
+With its roots firmly in the insurance sector, one of FPA's primary roles is to encourage convergence of government (life safety) and insurer (life safety and business and property protection) fire protection perspectives.
 Where government statutory requirements are considered inadequate by insurers for business and property protection, the FPA develops and maintains a number of key insurer standards for the implementation of active and passive fire protection requirements, together with a substantial library of Risk Control documents.

 FPA relocated to the Fire Service College at Moreton-in-Marsh in Gloucestershire in 2004.